 - Purdue University

-This program involves obtaining an RN degree (through an accelerated 18 month program) and then completing the Master's of Science in Nursing.
+This program involves obtaining an RN degree through an accelerated 18 month program.
 There are a number of different areas of specialty you could focus on and several Butler students have chosen this route as an alternative to medical school.